Summer Homeless Survival Fund

 - Staff to provide case management support to assist residents in addressing medical needs, moving to permanent housing, securing benefits, and a path to employment.

-- Staff and security to ensure the shelter is safe for all.
+- Staff and security to ensure the cooling center is safe for all.

 Checks also will be accepted.